tklab-tud/umundo/rpc/README.md

 is used to match the pattern against the target value for the given key from the ServiceDescription.
 If the result of the match is in the given relation to the given value, it is considered matching.
-If all of a filters tuples match a description, the filter is considered to match the description and he description is returned.
+If all of a filters tuples match a description, the filter is considered to match the description and the description is returned.

 1. Connect a ServiceManager instance to a Node.
 <pre>
     Node* node = new Node();
     ServiceManager* svcMgr = new ServiceManager();
+    node->connect(svcMgr);
 </pre>
 2. Add any local Services with their ServiceDescription to the ServiceManager.
 <pre>